MicrosoftDocs/entra-docs/docs/fundamentals/copilot-security-entra.md

 :::image type="content" source="./media/copilot-entra-risky-user-summarization/risky-user-details.png" alt-text="Screenshot that shows the ID Protection risky user summarization details.":::

-## Enable the Security Copilot integration in Entra
+## Enable the Security Copilot integration in Microsoft Entra

 You can learn more about plugins implemented in the Security Copilot portal in [Manage plugins in Security Copilot](/security-copilot/manage-plugins).
 Additionally, you can learn more about the embedded experiences in other Microsoft security products in [Security Copilot experiences](/security-copilot/experiences-security-copilot).

 ## Sample Microsoft Entra prompts

-Once you're all set up in Security Copilot, you can start using natural language prompts prompts to help remediate identity-based incidents:
+Once you're all set up in Security Copilot, you can start using natural language prompts to help remediate identity-based incidents:

 - *Give me all user details for karita@woodgrovebank.com and extract the user Object ID.*
 - *Does karita@woodgrovebank.com have any registered devices in Microsoft Entra?*